-So, once you are done wandering the colorful streets of Bo-Kaap; have browsed all the stalls at Greenmarket Square; have visited the District Six Museum; have gorged on all the food in the Victoria and Albert Waterfront; admired the views from Table Mountain and observed all the plants and enjoyed a day at Kirstenbosch National Botanical Garden; go on and embark on one or more of the fantastic day trips from Cape Town.
+So, once you are done wandering the colorful streets of Bo-Kaap; have browsed all the stalls at Greenmarket Square; have visited the District Six Museum; have gorged on all the food in the Victoria and Albert Waterfront; admired the views from Table Mountain and observed all the plants and enjoyed a day at Kirstenbosch National Botanical Garden; go on and embark on one or more of the fantastic day trips.

-In this post, I highlight all the unmissable day trips from Cape Town and share information that will help you plan your day and make the most of it.
+In this post, I highlight all the places you can visit in a day out of town and share information that will help you plan your day and make the most of it.

 The Best Day Trips From Cape Town

-As I have said at the beginning of this post, you can go on many day trips from Cape Town.
-Most of them are doable independently if you rent a car (except Robben Island, for which you need to take the ferry); alternatively you can join a shared guided tour or opt for a private tour.
+Most day trips are doable independently if you rent a car (except Robben Island, for which you need to take the ferry); alternatively you can join a shared guided tour or opt for a private tour.

-All of the day trips from Cape Town mentioned in this post are within a couple of hours drive from the city.
+All of the places mentioned in this post are within a couple of hours drive from the city.
 Others may suggest places that are further away – but I believe that if you end up having to spend so much time in the car to get to a place, then it’s not worth going just for a day.

 Cape Peninsula and Boulders Beach

-If you have limited time in the Mother City you will have to pick your day trips from Cape Town wisely.
+If you have limited time in the Mother City you will have to pick your day trips wisely.
 The one to Cape Peninsula is simply a must-do, for it is incredibly scenic and you get to see many places along the way.